Please be sure to read our Terms & School Policies!

 More information on performing at CCB is available here.

-Harold Teams perform regularly on Friday nights at CCB and Harold Team performers are given opportunities to produce and perform in other shows at CCB.
-More info on Harold Teams is available to eligible students.
+House Teams perform regularly on Friday nights at CCB and House Team performers are given opportunities to produce and perform in other shows at CCB.
+More info on House Teams is available to eligible students.